Code modernization strategies for short-range non-bonded molecular dynamics simulations: Introduction

 \section{Introduction}

-As the growth of processor frequency continues to plateau, modern HPC systems increasingly rely on greater concurrency and parallelism to deliver more floating-point performance.
+As the growth of processor frequency continues to plateau, modern HPC systems increasingly rely on greater concurrency and parallelism to deliver more performance.
 This comes in the form of increasing core counts and providing wider vector registers.
 However, as core counts increase, traditional parallelization methods that rely on MPI contend with fewer available memory per core and their performance faces increased sensitivity to load imbalances and synchronization mechanisms.
 Full utilization of wider vector registers also means critical parts of applications need to be rewritten and often requires more complex solutions.
 Thus, applications have to be adapted and modernized in order to fully maximize new hardware capabilities and overcome memory constraints.

 Molecular dynamics (MD) simulations play a significant role in the study and discovery of new materials especially in soft matter research.
 They also act as an ideal example to harness more recent hardware capabilities since the calculations involved offer different ways of parallelization, such as through force decomposition, atom decomposition and spatial decomposition schemes \citep{plimpton1995fast}.
-Consequently, many simulation packages have been developed over the past decades that can run on machines with up to thousands and millions of cores such as LAMMPS \citep{plimpton1995fast}, GROMACS \citep{abraham2015gromacs} and NAMD \citep{phillips2020scalable}.
+Consequently, many simulation packages have been developed over the past decades that can run on machines with up to hundreds of thousands of cores such as LAMMPS \citep{thompson2022lammps}, GROMACS \citep{abraham2015gromacs}, and NAMD~\citep{phillips2020scalable}.

-In this paper, we focus on ESPResSo++, an open-source software for performing molecular dynamics simulations of condensed soft matter systems \citep{guzman2019espresso++}.
-It is built on a C++ back-end with MPI-based communication enabling fast parallel execution.
+In this paper, we focus on ESPResSo++, an open-source software for performing molecular dynamics simulations of condensed soft matter systems \citep{halverson2013espressopp, guzman2019espresso++}.
+It is built on a C++ backend with MPI-based communication enabling fast parallel execution.
 It also provides a Python frontend for convenient scripting and analysis.
-The foremost guideline in the design of ESPResSo++ is extensibility which allows it to become a sandbox in which users can easily develop new methods and algorithms \citep{halverson2013espressopp}.
-However, this means that decisions taken to favor extensibility may not always result in the best optimized code for performance on modern hardware.
+The foremost guideline in the design of ESPResSo++ is extensibility which allowed it to become a sandbox in which users can easily develop new methods and algorithms \citep{halverson2013espressopp}.
+However, this means that decisions taken in favor of extensibility may not always result in the best optimized code for performance on modern hardware.